junxian428/HTB_Certified_Junior_Cybersecurity_Associate/8. Web Requests/3. HTTP Requests and Responses/README.md

 <img width="1010" height="208" alt="image" src="https://github.com/user-attachments/assets/72816e9d-226a-4ef0-80e8-d1b1a963b799" />

 As we can see, the devtools show us at a glance the response status (i.e. response code), the request method used (GET), the requested resource (i.e. URL/domain), along with the requested path.
 Furthermore, we can use Filter URLs to search for a specific request, in case the website loads too many to go through.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+Target(s):

+Life Left: 89 minute(s)

+- 0 What is the HTTP method used while intercepting the request? (case-sensitive)

+  GET

+- 1 Send a GET request to the above server, and read the response headers to find the version of Apache running on the server, then submit it as the answer. (answer format: X.Y.ZZ)

+  2.4.41